 What Can We Learn From Jesus’ Example Of Praying?

 Jesus’ prayers reveal his character, motivations, and purpose for coming to earth.
 His prayers should help and inspire us in our prayer lives.
-The fact that he prayed is far more significant than how, when, or even where he prayed.

 Jesus’ ultimate prayer, “Not my will, but Yours be done,” encapsulated his complete surrender to God’s divine plan, teaching us the importance of aligning our desires with God’s will.